I want to camp out on the idea of home life today. Too often, I think we tend to write kids off who meet the following two conditions:

 So: why do we do this?
 Here's what I think: We assume that sixty minutes in class per day can't overturn what's been wrought by however many years in a tough, demotivating home environment.

-Like all of the most dangerous assumptions, there is a thick slice of truth here.
+Like all of the most dangerous assumptions, there's a slice of truth here.
 My class is not going to magically undo the wear and tear of years of pain or hardship or abuse or neglect.
-What a self-centered fool I would be (and have been!) to assume otherwise.
+What a self-centered fool I would be (and have been!) to think otherwise.
 Our rooms are not the center of our students' universes; we are not omnipotent.
 The kid who spends one hour with me a day spends 23 hours elsewhere, still living her life.

 And yet — and yet! — it's simply not true to suggest that we can't, in our sixty minutes per day, affect the degree to which our students believe the following five key things: